chrisbuckleycode/usefulscripts/2.python/z_archive/README.md

-# Python Scripts To Overhaul
+# Archive

 Warning!
-These scripts require overhaul as they are from my early days!
+These scripts require housekeeping.
+They are from my early days when I used Jupyter Notebook instead of a real IDE!
+They are archived because they still have useful reference value.

+- To Do: Decide if worth overhauling
-- To Do: Completely overhaul scripts
+- To Do: Test scripts, update library versions
-- To Do: Move scripts into individual directories and add requirements.txt, README.md
+- To Do: Refactor for usability

 ## bmarks-sort-alpha-title-only.py
 Sorts bookmarks alphabetically.
 Displays Title only.